THE FUTURE IS FEMALE

 I have just spent a year as a Big Sister and really enjoyed the experience.
 I have spent an hour a month with a lovely Year 10 girls listening and discussing all sorts of topics.
 At first she was very shy and didn’t like to put her hand up in class but by the end of the programme it was wonderful to see how far her self-confidence had grown and she had arranged a few meetings with the head teacher to discuss her learning and work experience.
 I have also met some truly inspirational women on this programme, made some friends and learnt some new things from my Little Sister.
 It has been a year of personal growth for me too and I have loved it!Gail Hounslea, MD, Wardworth Ltd

 To enquire about working with us and supporting our work please contact our Founder Jane@girlsoutloud.org.uk for an initial chat and if you are in any doubt as to why we need to invest in our young girls now, read Jane’s latest book DIVA WISDOM – FIND YOUR VOICE, ROCK YOUR WORLD AND PASS IT ON discussing amongst other topics, quotas, misogyny, the state of feminism and equality, role models, female entrepreneurship and the teen girl crisis we are in the midst of today.

 20% of all profits going to the Girls Out Loud Foundation.

 We are delighted to be working with:

-Asda, Deloitte, DWF LLP, Graham & Brown, Enterprise Rent-A-Car, Red Productions, Crowe Clark Whitehall, Brown Shipley, Browne Jacobson, AHR International Architects, Warburtons, United Biscuits, New Charter, Pareto, and RBS.
+Asda, Deloitte, DWF LLP, Graham & Brown, Enterprise Rent-A-Car, Red Productions, Crowe UK, Brown Shipley, Browne Jacobson, AHR International Architects, Warburtons, United Biscuits, New Charter, Pareto, and RBS.